-H. Placement Measures for MAT 228 (Calculus and Analytic Geometry III)
+H. Placement Measures for MAT 220 (Linear Algebra) or MAT 228 (Calculus and Analytic Geometry III)

 Placement measures listed below are required minimum scores or grades.
 They are valid for the time period listed from the date of test or completion of the course.